NLO QCD corrections to Higgs boson plus jet production with full top-quark mass dependence

-In both cases above $150~\GeV$ they become very stable and amount to about $1.95$ and $2.2$ respectively.
+In both cases above $150~\GeV$ they become very stable and amount to about $1.85$ and $1.95$ respectively.
 Thus the NLO corrections are large also in the full theory.
 This broadly agrees with the conclusions of Ref.~\cite{Lindert:2018iug}, where the expanded result showed a similar enhancement of the $K$-factor by about $6\%$ in the tail compared to the \heft.

 To conclude this section we compare the new predictions for the Higgs boson transverse momentum with the one in \ftap.
 At LO the two predictions are identical by construction, it is however interesting to check how good \ftap can reproduce the full theory results.
 In the main panel of Figure~\ref{fig:pth_fullftap} we plot the three curves.
 To highlight better the differences among the two predictions, in the middle panel we normalize the distributions to the LO prediction.
-This allows to compare the two differential $K$-factors, which behave very similarly over the full kinematical range.
-As already observed in the case of double Higgs boson production~\cite{Borowka:2016ypz}, the scale uncertainty band of the full theory predictions is slightly reduced compared to the one in \ftap.
-In order to quantify the difference between the two predictions, in the lower panel we display the ratio of the Full NLO curve to the \ftap NLO curve.
-This allows to see that the full top-quark mass virtual contribution enhances the predictions obtained by reweighting the \heft virtual by an almost constant factor of about $8\%$.
+This allows us to compare the two differential $K$-factors, which behave very similarly over the full kinematical range.
+In order to quantify the difference between the two predictions, in the lower panel we display the ratio of the Full NLO curve to the \ftap NLO curve showing an increase at the 1-2\% level of the Full NLO compared to the \ftap prediction.